khmelnitskiianton/Language/README.md

 ## Standard

-Generated tree has a standard, with which you can translate my tree without frontend on your asm(with your BackEnd)!
+Generated tree has a standard, with which you can translate Tree without FrontEnd on your asm(with your BackEnd)!

 *Standard of generated tree:*